infolock/ESTCompanion/README.md

 * Optionally set ourselves as the delegate, and also turn on some common properties during init ('NS_OPTIONS') while we are at it
 * etc.

-All of the above is achieved with 1 init call, and a single delegate method ( which is not going to even be necessary soon enough ).
+All of the above is achieved with 1 init call, and a single delegate method.
+As to not turn this into a Billy Mays infomercial here, the downside is that there isnt much else yet either.
+Its a work i. progress though and shoulld grow pretty quickly from here on out.

 ##### More Information
 There are (quite a few) initialization points available for this guy too by means of `NS_OPTIONS`/`NS_ENUM` to keep things simple and yet expressive.